 Elk Pancake Restaurant

-We took a break during our visit and had some souffle pancake at Elk – a pancake specialty cafe.
+We took a break during our visit and had some souffle pancakes at Elk – a pancake specialty cafe.
 The mango souffle pancake with ice cream was the perfect dessert our family devoured.

 Shinsaibashi Shopping Street